Insights Into Microbiome and Environmental Contributions to Sickle Cell Disease and Leg Ulcers Study (INSIGHTS Study)

 Inclusion Criteria

-Each subject must meet all of the following inclusion criteria during the screening process in order to participate in the study: - All subjects must have a diagnosis of sickle cell disease (HbSS, HgSC, HbSB 0 or HBSB+) - Be at least 18 years old. - Provide written informed consent. - For the Qualitative phase: must have a recurrent, active, or singleoccurrence presentation of a leg ulcer(s). - For the resilience study analysis: this cohort will be determined by the research team based on the results of part I of this analysis.
+We will enroll up to four-hundred and fifty (N=450) participants in the microbiome sampling cohort.
+In addition to the 300 SCD leg ulcer microbiome participants, we will recruit up to an additional 200-250 SCD participants that will complete the clinical evaluation, (including blood sample) and survey instruments for a total of up to 550 participants at three sites, NIH (n=200) and MMC (n=100), and Sierra Leone (n=250).
+Of the total participants, we will resample the microbiome of up to 75 individuals from each of the 3 initial sampling groups: SCD with, without and never had SCD leg ulcers.
+Of those 75 individuals who are sampled longitudinally, those with clinically interesting cases may be sampled at multiple intervals.
+All sampling, surveys, and processing of samples will take place at the NIH Clinical Center the second site, MMC, or in Sierra Leone.
+All samples will be stored at NIH.
+To be eligible to participate in this study, an individual must meet all of the following criteria: - All subjects must have a diagnosis of sickle cell disease (HbSS, HgSC, HbSB 0 or HBSB+) - Be at least 18 years old. - Provide written informed consent. - For the Qualitative phase: must have a recurrent, active, or single-occurrence presentation of a leg ulcer(s). - For the resilience study analysis: cohort will be determined by the research team based on the results of part I of this analysis.
 For part I, the inclusion criteria are that the individual must have enrolled and completed the INSIGHTS study.

 Exclusion Criteria